 What we don’t: Takes longer to set up than most hardshells.

-The Skycamp 2.0 above is iKamper’s tried-and-true hardshell design, but the new X-Cover merges the performance benefits of a hardtop (including added durability and cargo-carrying capabilities) with the lightweight build and roomy mattress typical of softshells.
+The Skycamp 3.0 above is iKamper’s tried-and-true hardshell design, but the X-Cover 2.0 merges the performance benefits of a hardtop (including added durability and cargo-carrying capabilities) with the lightweight build and roomy mattress typical of softshells.
 To accomplish this, the X-Cover forgoes the fabric cover found on traditional softshell models and instead uses its own floor panel to serve as the hard cover, which folds over the tent and protects it when stowed.
-The result is an easy-to-pitch, versatile design that’s compatible with most small cars and trucks.
+The result is an easy-to-pitch, versatile design that sleeps three to four people (it’s also available in a 2-person “Mini” version).
 And it doesn’t hurt that iKamper has some of the best customer service out there—after a malfunction, one of our testers received a replacement ladder via express mail, and iKamper included a free awning for good measure.

-If you’re deciding between iKamper’s Skycamp 2.0 and the X-Cover here, there are a number of key differences to consider.
-The Skycamp is a true hardshell, and with that comes a quicker set-up time and the added stability and weather protection of a fiberglass wall.
-The X-Cover, on the other hand, is a full $700 cheaper, almost 40 pounds lighter, and can carry your bikes, boat, or surfboards on top (keep in mind you’ll have to remove all of your cargo before setting up the tent).
-The X-Cover also comes with a thicker mattress (2.5 in. vs. 1.8 for the Skycamp), which has a big impact on overall comfort.
-Both are functional designs from one of the most respected brands in the business, and a final decision will come down to how you prioritize price, ease of setup, and carrying abilities.
+If you’re deciding between iKamper’s Skycamp 3.0 and the X-Cover 2.0 here, there are a number of key differences to consider.
+The Skycamp is a true hardshell, and with that comes a quicker setup time and the added stability and weather protection of a fiberglass wall.
+The X-Cover, on the other hand, is $700 cheaper, 15 pounds lighter, and can carry your bikes, boat, or surfboards on top (keep in mind you’ll have to remove all of your cargo before setting up the tent).
+And with the recent update, the X-Cover 2.0 has many of the same improvements as the Skycamp, including a new mattress and mattress cover, durable zippers, and the ability to leave your bedding inside during transport.
+Both are functional designs from one of the most respected brands in the business, and a final decision will come down to how you prioritize price, ease of setup, weather protection, and carrying abilities.

 Floor area: 28.2 sq. ft.